huggingface/blog/lcm_sdxl.md

 ---
-title: "Ultra-Fast SDXL with LoRAs borrowed from Latent Consistency Models"
+title: "SDXL in 4 steps with Latent Consistency LoRAs"
 thumbnail: /blog/assets/lcm_sdxl/thumbnail.jpg
 authors:
 - user: pcuenq
 - user: valhalla
 - user: sayakpaul
+- user: multimodalart
 - user: SimianLuo
   guest: true
 - user: dg845
   guest: true
 ---

-# Ultra-Fast SDXL with LoRAs borrowed from Latent Consistency Models
+# SDXL in 4 steps with Latent Consistency LoRAs

-Latent Consistency Models (LCM) are a way to decrease the number of steps required to generate a Stable Diffusion (or SDXL) image by _distilling_ the original model into another version that requires fewer steps (4 to 8 instead of the original 25 to 50).
-Distillation is a type of fine-tuning that attempts to replicate the outputs from a source model using a new one.
-The distilled model may be designed to be smaller (that’s the case, for instance, of DistilBERT or the recently-released DistilWhisper) or, in this case, require fewer steps to run.
+Latent Consistency Models (LCM) are a way to decrease the number of steps required to generate an image with Stable Diffusion (or SDXL) by _distilling_ the original model into another version that requires fewer steps (4 to 8 instead of the original 25 to 50).
+Distillation is a type of training procedure that attempts to replicate the outputs from a source model using a new one.
+The distilled model may be designed to be smaller (that’s the case, for instance, of DistilBERT or the recently-released DistilWhisper or SSD-1B) or, in this case, require fewer steps to run.
 It’s usually a lengthy and costly process that requires huge amounts of data, patience, and a few GPUs.

 Well, that was the status quo before today!